Feleipe Franks

-Feleipe Franks (born December 22, 1997) is an American football tight end for the Atlanta Falcons of the National Football League (NFL).
-He played his first two years of college football at Florida and transferred to Arkansas for his final season.
-Franks joined the Falcons as an undrafted free agent in 2021.
+Feleipe Franks (born December 22, 1997) is an American professional football tight end for the Atlanta Falcons of the National Football League (NFL).
+A former quarterback, he played his first three years of college football at Florida and transferred to Arkansas for his final season.
+Franks joined the Atlanta Falcons as an undrafted free agent in 2021.

-Early years
+Early life

 Franks attended Wakulla High School in Crawfordville, Florida.
 During his high school career he passed for 6,867 yards and 81 touchdowns.
 Franks was regarded as a four-star recruit by the major recruiting services, and was rated as the fifth-highest ranked pro-style quarterback and 54th-highest ranked prospect overall in the 247Sports Composite.
 He originally committed to Louisiana State University (LSU) to play college football on June 1, 2014, but switched his commitment to the University of Florida on November 29, 2015.